kevcjones-archived/yeoman-ember-jasmine-handlebars-helloworld/README.md

 yeoman-ember-jasmine-handlebars-helloworld
 ==========================================

-A Yeoman Ember Scaffolded Boilerplate with Jasmine Unit Testing and Handlebar Templating full wired up and ready to code.
+A Yeoman Ember Scaffolded Boilerplate with Jasmine Unit Testing and Handlebar Templating fully wired up and ready to code.

 *Disclaimer*
 ============